lupyuen/lupyuen.github.io/src/lvgl4.md

 # Run LVGL App on PinePhone

-TODO
+We're finally ready to run our Feature Phone UI...
+On a real Phone!

-We compile our Zig LVGL App for NuttX (using the exact same Zig Source File for WebAssembly)...
+We compile our Zig LVGL App for __PinePhone and Apache NuttX RTOS__...

+(With the exact same Zig Source File tested on WebAssembly)

 ```bash
 ## TODO: Change ".." to your NuttX Project Directory